claire-codes/blog-com/_posts/2015-09-14-leedshack.markdown

 ### You don't have to stay awake for 24 hours

 Obvious to some but not to me.
 If your hack lasts for 24 hours, it's not against the rules to fall asleep during that time!
 Of course some people stayed up all night, but others brought sleeping bags with them and found a quiet corner somewhere.
-I, however, went home for an extra long disco nap, becuase it turns out ...
+I, however, went home for an extra long disco nap, because it turns out ...

 ## Hack Misconception #2